Contact Us

 Once the scope is set, you need to have a conversation about technical development.

-6. Prototyping and Wireframes
+6. Create Prototypes and Wireframes

 The next stage in the Agile product discovery process is prototyping and wireframes.